 Start with the lesser amount of water to account for the humidity of the day.
 If the dough is too dry, add in 1 tablespoon water as needed until the dough is the right consistency.

-Once you've got all the dough ingredients measured, combine the dough on low speed for about a minute, then turn up the speed to medium-low and knead until the dough is smooth, about 5 minutes (photo 1).
+Mix the dough on Low speed for about a minute, then turn up the speed to Medium-Low and knead until the dough is smooth, about 5 minutes (photo 1).

 Step 2: Let the dough rise